CMA voters consider whether to nominate ‘Old Town Road’

 During the voting period, labels or management agencies often engage in lobbying efforts that include advertisements in music industry publications.
 Representatives for Lil Nas X’s label, Columbia Records, did not respond to the AP for comment about the CMA voting.

-Kelly said that since “Old Town Road” didn’t originate in Nashville and Lil Nas X is not signed to a Nashville label, there’s fewer voters emotionally or financially invested in seeing it get nominated.
+Kelly said that since “Old Town Road” didn’t originate in Nashville and Lil Nas X is not signed to a Nashville label, there’s fewer voters emotionally or financially invested in seeing it nominated.

 At the very least, “Old Town Road” has proved that lightning can strike twice in the same place with the re-introduction of Billy Ray Cyrus to a new generation, McAnally said.
 The mullet-wearing Cyrus was last nominated for a CMA in 1992 when he won single of the year for his own ubiquitous, danceable hit “Achy Breaky Heart.”